rumpkernel/fs-utils/README.md

 following manner:

 - Clone the buildrump.sh repository (http://github.com/anttikantee/buildrump.sh)
-- Build the rump drivers: `./buildrump.sh checkout fullbuild`
+- Build and install: `./buildrump.sh -d destbase checkout fullbuild`

+The destbase directory can be e.g. `/usr/local`.

 Then, in the fs-utils directory:

 * `./configure`
 * `make`

+Note: if you installed rump kernel components to a non-standard directory, in the normal autoconf fashion you need to set `CPPFLAGS` and `LDFLAGS` before running configure.

 Usage examples
 --------------